Consulting Services

 Educational and Related Services Consultation

 Staff members trained and skilled in educational planning and instructional methods for children and young adults with learning and developmental disabilities are available to consult with educational teams and service providers to facilitate appropriate goal setting, utilization of developmentally appropriate and meaningful instructional materials, adaptation of effective instructional methods, and evaluation of progress towards treatment goals.
-Staff members are experienced in behavioral strategies and consulting, and in implementing and training others in the empirically-supported methodology of Applied Behavioral Analysis, speech and language, fine motor and gross motor development.
+Staff members are experienced in behavioral strategies and consulting, and in implementing and training others in the empirically-supported methodology of applied behavioral analysis, speech and language, and fine motor and gross motor development.

 Transitional Services